PO Box 524

 Who is NAMI?

-Members of NAMI are families, friends and people living with mental illness.
-At the heart of NAMI's mission is our grassroots and the sharing of information with people with mental illness, their families, friends, and the community.
-NAMI of Central Suffolk, Inc., a 501(c)(3) not-for-profit organization that provides support, education, and advocacy throughout the Suffolk County area on behalf of families affected by mental illness and their loved ones-all free of charge to the public.
+Members of NAMI are people who live with mental illness, families, friends, and community members who support our mission.
+At the heart of NAMI's mission is our grassroots and the sharing of information with people living with mental illness, their families, friends, and the community.
+NAMI of Central Suffolk, Inc., a 501(c)(3) not-for-profit organization that provides support, education, and advocacy throughout the Suffolk County area for the community free of charge.
 NAMI of Central Suffolk is a 100% volunteer run organization so all donations go to further our mission.

 What does NAMI do?